EvadeDroid: A Practical Evasion Attack on Machine Learning for Black-box Android Malware Detection: Background

-\textbf{(i) What contents should be added.} By deriving problem-space transformations from feature-space perturbations, the attacker aims to ensure that the (additional) contents, for e.g. API calls, Activities, etc. are guaranteed to appear in the feature vector of the manipulated malware sample.
-Therefore, attackers may either use dummy contents (e.g., function, classes, etc.)~\cite{b27} or system-predefined contents (e.g., Android system packages)~\cite{b28} for this purpose.
-Moreover, malicious actors may also make use of content present in already-existing Android apps.
+\textbf{(i) What specific content should be included.} By deriving problem-space transformations from feature-space perturbations, the attacker aims to ensure that the additional contents (e.g., API calls, Activities, etc.) are guaranteed to appear in the feature vector of the manipulated malware \ha{app}~\cite{b26}.
+Therefore, attackers may either use dummy contents (e.g., functions, classes, etc.)~\cite{b27} or system-predefined contents (e.g., Android system packages)~\cite{b28} for this purpose. \ha{As the plausibility of these transformations is debatable due to the potential lack of complete inconspicuousness,} malicious actors may also make use of content present in already-existing Android apps.
 The \textit{automated software transplantation} technique~\cite{b35} can then be used to allow attackers to successfully carry out safe transformations.
-They extract some slices of existing bytecodes from benign apps (i.e. donor) during the \textit{organ harvesting} phase and the collected payloads are injected into malware apps in the \textit{organ transplantation} phase.
+They extract some slices of existing bytecodes from benign apps (i.e., donor) during the \textit{organ harvesting} phase, and the collected payloads are injected into malware apps in the \textit{organ transplantation} phase.

-\textbf{(ii) Where contents should be injected.} New contents must preserve the semantic of malware samples; therefore, they should be injected into some areas that cannot be executed.
-For example, new contents can be added either after $return$ instructions~\cite{b19} or inside an \texttt{IF} statements which always is \texttt{False}~\cite{b26}.
-However, static analysis can discard the unreachable codes. \textit{Opaque predicates}~\cite{b49} is one of the creative ideas to add unreachable codes that are undetectable.
-In this approach, new contents are injected inside an \texttt{IF} where its outcome can be determined only in the execution time~\cite{b26}.
+\textbf{(ii) Where contents should be injected.} New contents must preserve the semantics of malware samples; therefore, they should be injected into areas that cannot be executed \ha{during runtime}.
+For example, new contents can be added after \texttt{RETURN} instructions~\cite{b19} or inside an \texttt{IF} statement that is always false~\cite{b26}.
+However, \ha{these injected contents are not robust to preprocessing if} static analysis can discard unreachable code.
+One creative idea to add unreachable code that is undetectable is the use of \textit{opaque predicates}~\cite{b49}.
+In this approach, new contents are injected inside an \texttt{IF} statement where its outcome can only be determined at runtime~\cite{b26}.